atajti/spending_diary/README.md

 I have a budget for each category, and I would like to get an alert if I overshoot it.

+> WARNING: On non-utf-8 systems collected category names may not be interpreted properly!

 ## Visualization